code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 The `SoapMessage` in turn can be obtained by casting the `WebServiceMessage` from the [WebServiceMessageCallback](http://docs.spring.io/spring-ws/docs/current/reference/htmlsingle/#d5e1912){:target="_blank"} interface that gives access to the message after it has been created, but before it is sent.

-As a final step, create the different SOAP headers using the corresponding JAXB objects and marshal them into the `SOAPHeader` as shown below.
+As a final step, create the SOAP header using the corresponding JAXB object and marshal it into the `SOAPHeader` as shown below.

 > Note that if JAXB objects are not available because the SOAP headers have not been specified in the WSDL, you can [manually add them](https://stackoverflow.com/a/20904164/4201470){:target="_blank"}.